 Paediatric pain training and retraining

-Dr Paul Rolfe recounts his journey into Pain Medicine after seven years as a consultant in his article, 'Training in Paediatric Pain Medicine'.
+Dr Paul Rolfe recounts his journey into paediatric pain after seven years as a consultant in his article 'Training in Paediatric Pain Medicine'

 "... exposure to both Paediatric and Adult Pain Medicine is invaluable for those who wish to pursue an interest in specialist paediatric Pain Medicine.
 They are not completely separate entities; there are transferable skills to be learnt from each discipline.
 Rather like the sub-specialties of anaesthesia, the valuable experience is in learning